eduvpn/documentation/SECURITY.md

 -----END DH PARAMETERS-----
 ```

-This file is part of the `vpn-server-api` project and stored in the `config`
+This file is part of the `vpn-server-node` project and stored in the `config`
 directory.
 If you want to generate your own DH parameters, you can do so
-using the above command and store the file in `/etc/vpn-server-api/dh.pem`.
+using the above command and store the file in `/etc/vpn-server-node/dh.pem`.

 Make sure to regenerate (all) server configurations, or manually copy the
 `dh.pem` to `/etc/openvpn/tls/<instance>/<pool>/dh.pem` for all your pools